anthol42/QMAP/QMAP/docs/references/QMAPBenchmark.md

 same name.
 The subset have the same interface as the `QMAPBenchmark` class, so you can use them with the same methods!

-To use the benchmark, you must select at least the split (from 0 to 4) and the threshold (55 or 60).
+To use the benchmark, you must select at least the split (from 0 to 4).
 It is highly recommended to test your model on all splits to get a better estimate of its real-world performance and to accurately compare it with other models.
 To do so, you must use the same hyperparameters, but change the training and validation dataset.
 For each split, use the `get_train_mask` method to get a mask indicating which sequences